veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 - Improvement: `anka create` can now be done in multiple stages so MDM can target the VM to apply profiles on creation | [Documentation]({{< relref "docs/Whats New/_index.md#multi-stage-anka-create-for-mdm-profile-application" >}})
 - New Feature: `anka stop` now detects if VM is unresponsive and issues forceful stop
 - New Feature: Ability to control VM display frame rate with `anka modify {VMNAME} set display --fps 30` (defaults to 30) | [Documentation]({{< relref "docs/Whats New/_index.md#ability-to-control-vm-display-frame-rate" >}})
-- New Feature: Ability to handle VM CPU Noisy-Neighbors (only recommended for advanced users)
 - New Feature: Monterey Beta VM support
 - Fuse will no longer be installed within newly created VMs